MukulRay1603/EmotionAwareNPCs/README.md

 1. Download TestRun3.zip from the link https://drive.google.com/drive/folders/1tXYDaiRDb7n9dPrqzdXDa_mjBzvLyOn8?usp=sharing
 2. Extract the file into the same folder as the github repository cloned
 3. After finishing the CV and FER setup mentioined above run the .exe file inside the extracted folder

+## 📄 License
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.